SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 :newTerm:`Access control` restricts access to parts of your code from code in other source files and modules.
-This enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used.
+This feature enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used.

-Individual types (that is, classes, structures, and enumerations) can be assigned specific access levels, as can properties, methods, initializers, and subscripts belonging to those types.
+Individual types (classes, structures, and enumerations) can be assigned specific access levels, as can properties, methods, initializers, and subscripts belonging to those types.
-Protocols can also be restricted to a certain context, as can global constants, variables, and functions.
+Protocols can be restricted to a certain context, as can global constants, variables, and functions.

-In addition to offering considerable flexibility around access control, Swift reduces the need for you to specify explicit access control levels in many cases by using appropriate default levels of access in typical scenarios.
+In addition to offering various levels of access control, Swift reduces the need to specify explicit access control levels by providing default access levels for typical scenarios.
-Indeed, if you are writing a single-target app, Swift's default access settings may mean that you do not need to specify explicit access control levels at all.
+Indeed, if you are writing a single-target app, you may not need to specify explicit access control levels at all.

 .. note::

-   The various aspects of your code that can have access control applied to them (properties, types, functions, and son on) are referred to as “entities” in the sections below, for brevity.
+   The various aspects of your code that can have access control applied to them (properties, types, functions, and so on) are referred to as “entities” in the sections below, for brevity.

 .. _AccessControl_ModulesAndSourceFiles: